Last Updated on October 5, 2023

 20. Kundang Fruit

-Kundang fruit is a small, red berry that grows on trees in tropical climates, and it happens to be the fruit that start with K. The beautiful fruit is often used in jams and jellies, as well as pies and other desserts.
+Kundang fruit is a small, red berry that grows on trees in tropical climates, and it happens to be the fruit that starts with K. The beautiful fruit is often used in jams and jellies, as well as pies and other desserts.

 They are native to Malaysia, where it is also known as the “monkey fruit.”
 The tree grows to a height of about 15 feet and has dark green leaves.
 The flowers are white and the berries are about the size of a grape.